cooperalanmyers/GVSU-CIS350-Automotive/docs/high-leveltasks.md

 * Being able to compute compass heading given all data.
 * Complete by 15 November 2021
 * Cooper Myers, Jacob Neiheisel
+### Working Program
+* Our program will have enough functionality that we are able to use it.
+* Complete by 20 November 2021
+* Cooper Myers, Jacob Neiheisel
 ### Have output displays display information useful for the compass
 * Display heading, tilt, other rotations on the displays.
-* Complete by 15 November 2021
+* Complete by 22 November 2021
 * Cooper Myers, Jacob Neiheisel
 ### Reduce Output Errors
 * Before thoroughly testing, making sure our data is presentable.